kuhchung/kuhchung.github.io/pages/armory/index.md

 Total: PierceS Up10, Pierce S+10, Expert4

 This gun loads 10 pierce1 rounds and fires at 0.6 range with high L deviation.
 You can slot it however you like and use whatever talisman you want.
-If you want evasion, use barioth+ waist and an evasion talisman.
+If you want evasion, use Barioth+ Coat, Barioth Leggings, and an evasion talisman.

 If you don't have/can't get a Stout Horn for the chest piece, the low rank Diablos Vest is only one point worse than the high rank one.